-Epizeuxis is derived from a Greek word epizeugnumi that means “fastening together”.
-It is defined as a rhetorical device in which the words or phrases are repeated in a quick succession after each other for emphasis.
-It is also called diacope.
+Epizeuxis is derived from the Greek word epizeugnumi, which means “fastening together.”
+It is defined as a rhetorical device in which the words or phrases are repeated in quick succession, one after another, for emphasis.
+It is also called “diacope.”

-These three literary devices have a major difference in that epistrophe is the repetition of the words at the end of successive sentences such as “Where now?
+These three literary devices have a major difference, in that Epistrophe is the repetition of the words at the end of successive sentences, such as “Where now?
 Who now?
-When now…,” in The Unnamable by Samuel Beckett.
-Whereas, anaphora is the reverse of epistrophe; it is a repetition of the words and phrases at the beginning of successive sentences.
-Examples are in these lines;
+When now…” (The Unnamable, by Samuel Beckett).
+Whereas, Anaphora is the reverse of epistrophe; it is a repetition of the words and phrases at the beginning of successive sentences.
+The following is an example of anaphora:

 “This blessed plot, this earth, this realm, this England,

 This nurse, this teeming womb of royal kings

 This land of such dear souls, this dear dear land,

 The third term epizeuxis is less refined than epistrophe and anaphora.
 But, it makes a very strong impact.
 Epizeuxis is the repetition of words in succession within a same sentence, such as “The horror, the horror,” in Heart of Darkness by Joseph Conrad.

 “Hark, hark! the lark at heaven’s gate sings,

 And Phoebus gins arise,